ARTICLE TAG

 What’s On the Ballot for Youth and Families in 2020

-A look at voter-decided ballot initiatives that could impact child welfare and juvenile justice By John Kelly Next week, hundreds of politicians will be on the ballot, from President Donald Trump and former Vice President Joe Biden all the way to local town council representatives.
+Next week, hundreds of politicians will be on the ballot, from President Donald Trump and former Vice President Joe Biden all the way to local town council representatives.
+And in many states, those races will be accompanied on the ballot by initiatives that put public policy directly in the hands of voters.

 1/22/2020